 All patients, including those who have asymptomatic stenosis of valve, should be under the close supervision of a cardiologist.
 They are recommended to conduct echocardiography every 5-11 months.
 Those who have stenosis of valve need to take serious antibiotics before dental or any surgical procedures.
 Pregnancy for woman with aortic valve stenosis requires careful monitoring of woman`s heart rate.
 Abortion is indicated in severe degree of aortic valve stenosis since it may result in heat failure.

-Valve stenosis surgery is required if there is severe shortness of breath and constant dizziness.
+- Valve stenosis surgery is required if there is severe shortness of breath and constant dizziness.
 If it is difficult for the patient to breath, doctors may use the balloon valvuloplasty, which can dilate the aortic stenosis and let more oxygen in.
 Main purpose of any aortic valve stenosis surgery is the widening of the valve.
-It can be achieved not only during the balloon valvuloplasty, which has its own drawbacks.
-For instance, there may be subsequent recurrence of stenosis after balloon valvuloplasty.
-If that's the case a surgeon may perform opening of aortic stenosis valve area, which is called a surgical valvuloplasty.
+It can be achieved not only during the balloon valvuloplasty.

-Main method of aortic stenosis treatment remains aortic stenosis valve replacement, when the affected valve is completely removed and replaced by its mechanical analogue or valve tissue of the donor or animal.
+- Aortic valve replacement is a procedure, when the affected valve is completely removed and replaced by its mechanical analogue or valve tissue of the donor or animal.
 Patients with artificial implanted valves require lifelong monitoring.
 If there was a mechanical replacement of aortic valve, a patient may accumulate certain blood clots throughout his lifetime, that's why he must take drugs which will prevent blood clots.
 Valve tissues may need to be replaced or transmitted in future.